Koromix/rygel/src/attic/README.md

 After that, the binary will be available in the `bin/Fast` directory.

-Put it somewhere pratical, ideally in the PATH (so you can use it easily), and install the service by running the commands given at the end by `seatsh --help` from a *command prompt with administrative privileges*.
+Put it somewhere practical, ideally in the PATH (so you can use it easily), and install the service by running the commands given at the end by `seatsh --help` from a *command prompt with administrative privileges*.

 # Hodler